-The cell membrane holds a potential difference that can be deviated by an externally applied electric field, depolarizing the membrane and activating excitable tissue.
+The nerve cell membrane supports a potential difference that can be changed by an externally applied electric field, depolarizing the membrane and activating an action potential.
 The time-varying magnetic field of this stimulation induces a current flow in these tissues (Ruohonen).
 Three examples of coils can be seen in Figure 1.
 In the figure (a) and (b) are both O shaped coils, while (c) is an 8 shaped coil, similar to the one being used in this project.